blambeau/viiite/doc/index.md

 ### Running it

-Then, we run the benchmark, using bench instead or ruby this time:
+Then, we run the benchmark, using 'bench run' this time:

     $ bench run bench_iteration.rb
     {:ruby => "ruby 1.9.3dev", :bench => :for,   :tms => Bench::Tms(0.02, 0.0, 0.0, 0.0, 0.012284517288208008) }
     {:ruby => "ruby 1.9.3dev", :bench => :times, :tms => Bench::Tms(0.0,  0.0, 0.0, 0.0, 0.0024671554565429688)}
     {:ruby => "ruby 1.9.3dev", :bench => :upto,  :tms => Bench::Tms(0.0,  0.0, 0.0, 0.0, 0.0025177001953125)   }

 Okay.
-The output is not as readable as before (for now).
-The point is that Bench makes a strict separation of concerns between *running benchmarks* and *analyzing results*.
-By default, running a benchmarks outputs something neutral, a sequence of hashes.
+The output is not as readable as before.
+In Bench, running a benchmark outputs something neutral, that is, a sequence of hashes.
 Among others, this allows analyzing benchmarking results with full relational power of [Alf](http://blambeau.github.com/alf), but that's another story.

 The point here is that we can simply execute the same benchmark on different ruby versions/implementations thanks to [RVM](http://beginrescueend.com/rvm/install/).
+As seen by Bench, the result is not different than what 'bench run' would have returned.
+This means that benchmarking results can be piped to 'bench report', saved somewhere, analyzed later, and so on:

     $ rvm exec bench run bench_iteration.rb
     {:ruby => "ruby 1.8.7",     :bench => :for,   :tms => Bench::Tms(0.0,0.0,0.0,0.0,0.00345611572265625)   }